LuminanceHDR/LuminanceHDR-extra/readme.txt

 C:\qtpfsgui\qtpfsgui.exe

-You need to unzip the "Windows DLL Package V3" in the ``qtpfsgui'' folder.
+You need to unzip the Windows DLL Package in the ``qtpfsgui'' folder.
 The result will be:

 C:\qtpfsgui\qtpfsgui.exe
 C:\qtpfsgui\imageformats\qjpeg4.dll